- Schedule FA in ITR How to Declare Foreign Assets in India

 b) In respect of a single transaction

 Cash receipts of Rs.2 lakh or more from a single transaction are not allowed under section 269ST.
 If Sachin sells goods worth Rs.3 lakhs to Sehwag through a single bill and receives the amount in cash.
-If he receives Rs.1.5 lakhs on day 1 and Rs.1.5 lakh on day 2, then section 269ST will not be violated.
-Similarly, if he receives Rs.1.5 lakh twice from the same source on the same day, it will be considered a violation of section 269ST.
+If he receives Rs.1.5 lakhs on day 1 and Rs.1.5 lakh on day 2, then section 269ST will be violated, because both the payments are tied to the same purpose/transaction.

 c) In respect of transactions relating to one event or occasion from a person